teiid/teiid-wildfly-quickstarts/jdg-local-cache/README.md

 -  JBoss application server to run Teiid
 -  The Teiid Jboss distribution kit
--  JDG 6.4 eap modules kit
+-  JDG 6.5 eap modules kit.
+If the JDG version is different from that is defined in the root pom, then the JDG slot and version should be updated and then rebuild the project.

 NOTE: can obtain JDG kit distributions on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

 ####################